-As he was driving along the 10 Freeway, his passenger became ill and told our client to pull over.
-Our client did so and the passenger proceeded to vomit along the side of the freeway.
+As he was driving along the eastbound 10 Freeway, one of his passengers became ill and told our client to pull over.
+Our client did so and stopped.
+It was about 2:30 a.m.
+The passenger exited the vehicle, walked over to some bushes nearby and proceeded to vomit.
+This happened near the exit to La Brea Avenue.

 The CHP report says that upon speaking with our client, who was standing right next to vomit on the ground, the CHP officer “detected the strong odor of alcohol.”
 The CHP officer then had our client perform certain roadside gymnastic tests (also known as field sobriety tests) that our client did quite well on despite traffic zooming by just feet away and the glare of headlights from other traffic on the 10 Freeway.

-Greg Hill, however, was able to point out to the City Attorney how faulty the CHP report was, beginning with the officer’s determination that our client must be DUI based on the odor of alcohol he detected at the scene.
-Greg went through each of the problems with the report and the City Attorney relented, agreeing that the report really was screwed up.
+Greg Hill, however, was able to point out to the Los Angeles City Prosecutor how faulty the CHP report was, beginning with the officer’s determination that our client must be DUI based on the odor of alcohol he detected at the scene.
+Greg went through each of the problems with the report and the City Prosecutor relented, agreeing that the report really was screwed up.

 The City Prosecutor then offered our client a plea bargain wherein he would plead no contest to “Exhibition of Speed,” a violation of Vehicle Code section 23109(c), with two years of summary probation and a $240 fine.
 This was a great offer, as the case would not count as a “prior DUI” if our client were to be arrested for DUI in the future and the 23109(c) charge would not carry with it a requirement for an ignition interlock device.
 Our client accepted the offer.